nawaz-01/nawaz-01/README.md

 ---

-## 🎯 2024–2025 Roadmap
+## 🧭 My 2024–2025 Roadmap

+Here’s what I’m focused on achieving this year and next:

-- ✅ Strengthen Java, DSA, OOP foundations
+- ✔️ Strengthen my core in Java, DSA, and Object-Oriented Programming
-- 🔐 Build and secure backend systems
+- 🔐 Build and deploy secure backend APIs with authentication
-- ⚛ Advance React JS, begin exploring Next.js
+- ⚛️ Build and ship frontend apps using React and transition into Next.js
-- 🚀 Deploy real-world full-stack apps (with CI/CD)
+- 🚀 Work on real-world full-stack projects and deploy them
-- 🏁 Participate in 2–3 hackathons (build MVPs)
+- 🏁 Participate in hackathons to solve practical problems
-- 🧑‍💻 Secure a remote internship
+- 💼 Land a remote internship and gain real-world experience
-- 👐 Contribute to open-source projects
+- 🌍 Contribute to open-source repositories
-- ✨ Polish developer persona & personal brand
+- 🧑‍💻 Continue to grow my personal brand and portfolio

 ---

-## 🌟 Connect with Me
+## 🤝 Connect with Me

 <p align="center">
   <a href="https://github.com/asif-nawaz01"><img src="https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white" /></a>